Excellence in heart and lung care

 Papworth Hospital is the UK’s largest specialist cardiothoracic hospital and the country’s main heart and lung transplant centre, treating over 24,400 inpatient and day cases and nearly 73,600 outpatients each year from across the UK.
 Its services are internationally recognised and include cardiology, respiratory medicine, and cardiothoracic surgery and transplantation.

 Whilst Papworth Hospital is a regional centre for the diagnosis and treatment of cardiothoracic disease, it is also a national centre for a range of specialist services, including pulmonary endarterectomy (PEA), and was one of the first centres in Europe to offer transcatheter aortic valve implantation (TAVI).

-The Trust employs 1,628 people (1438.85 whole-time equivalent), across a wide range of staff groups, including doctors, nurses, cardiac surgeons, cardiologists, cardiac physiologists, thoracic surgeons, respiratory physicians, specialist cardiothoracic anaesthetists, intensive care specialists, radiologists, pathologists, dieticians, speech therapists, physiotherapists, pharmacists, clinical educators, the infection control team, and the administrative and clerical staff.
+The Trust employs 1,877 people across a wide range of staff groups, including doctors, nurses, cardiac surgeons, cardiologists, cardiac physiologists, thoracic surgeons, respiratory physicians, specialist cardiothoracic anaesthetists, intensive care specialists, radiologists, pathologists, dieticians, speech therapists, physiotherapists, pharmacists, clinical educators, the infection control team, and the administrative and clerical staff.